Tempting Heart

-Tempting Heart (心動) is a 1999 movie, directed and co-written by Sylvia Chang, starring Takeshi Kaneshiro and Gigi Leung as a pair of onscreen lovers.

-The film has a notable theme song "Xin Dong", performed by Shino Lin Xiao Pei.
-This song became a radio hit and can still be frequently heard on the radio or at karaoke bars/boxes.
+Tempting Heart (心動) is a 1999 Hong Kong romantic drama film directed and co-written by Sylvia Chang.
+It stars Takeshi Kaneshiro and Gigi Leung as a pair of onscreen lovers.
+The film has a notable theme song "Xin Dong", performed by Shino Lin Xiao Pei, which became a radio hit and can still be frequently heard on the radio or at karaoke bars/boxes.

-The success of this film prompted director Johnnie To to cast Gigi Leung and Takeshi Kaneshiro in his 2003 film Turn Left Turn Right.
+The success of Tempting Heart prompted director Johnnie To to cast Kaneshiro and Leung in his 2003 film Turn Left Turn Right.

 Plot

 Sylvia Chang plays a director who intends to make a romance film and begins to wonder about the role fate plays in relationships.
 She ends up re-examining her own first love in a completely different light.
 The story is set in two different periods of time, one in the 1970s where Gigi plays the teenage Xiao-rou, and the other in the 1990s where Sylvia plays the older Xiao-rou.

 Takeshi Kaneshiro plays the role of a shy teenager, Ho-jun, who falls in love with Xiao-rou (played by Gigi Leung).
 Their relationship turns intimate but faces fierce objections from their parents.
 Karen Mok plays Chen-li, Xiao-rou's best friend, whom Xiao-rou confides in.

 This teenage love soon fizzles out owing to misunderstandings and Ho-jun, after many years, turns to marry Chen-li.
-One day, Chen-li reveals that she is a lesbian and that they both love the same girl - Xiao-rou.
+One day, Chen-li reveals that she is a lesbian and that they both love the same girl – Xiao-rou.

 Ho-jun meets Xiao-rou on a trip to Japan and upon knowing that Ho-jun is already married, Xiao-rou returns home and gets herself engaged.
 Ho-jun manages a last attempt to reunite with Xiao-rou by flying to Hong Kong and telling her that he is already a divorcee, but it is to no avail.

 Years later, Xiao-rou finds out that Ho-jun's wife was actually Chen-li.
 She discovers this only after Chen-li has died.
 Chen-li leaves a message for Xiao-rou asking her for forgiveness.
 As Xiao rou prepares to fly back to Hong Kong from Japan, she receives a present from Ho-jun.
 In the box were photographs, taken when Ho-jun was thinking about Xiao-rou and of their brief moments of happiness.

 It is only at the end of the film when it is tactfully revealed that the director Sylvia Chang was actually re-enacting her own teenage romance.